Trump indictment over 2020 election puts US in uncharted terrain

 | Washington

 The most sweeping and arguably significant indictment of all has now arrived at former President Donald Trump’s doorstep: federal criminal charges over his alleged efforts to overturn the 2020 election results.
 Widely known as the “Jan.
-6 case,” it encompasses much more than what happened on that infamous day in 2021, when more than 2,000 Trump supporters stormed the U.S. Capitol.
+6 case,” it encompasses much more than what happened on that infamous day in 2021, when more than 2,000 Trump supporters stormed the United States Capitol.

 Mr. Trump is facing four counts of conspiracy and obstruction surrounding actions he allegedly took to try to prevent the transfer of power.
-These include pushing officials to “find votes” in key battleground states, and arranging fraudulent slates of electors for presentation to Congress as it formally tallied the election results.
+These include pushing officials to “find votes” in key battleground states and arranging fraudulent slates of electors for presentation to Congress as it formally tallied the election results.
 The indictment cites the former president’s “pervasive and destabilizing lies” as “integral” to his efforts.

 Why We Wrote This

-At a time of intense polarization, many Democrats are likely to view the indictment as long overdue for an attack on US democracy.
+At a time of intense polarization, many Democrats are likely to view Donald Trump’s indictment for an attack on U.S. democracy as long overdue.
 Many Republicans will see it as further evidence of a “weaponized” legal system.

 In a post on Truth Social, Mr. Trump lashed out at special counsel Jack Smith, accusing him of interfering with the 2024 election by “putting out yet another Fake indictment.”